OWASP/www-project-threat-dragon/index.md

 project: true
 level: 3
 type: tool
-pitch: OWASP Threat Dragon is a threat modeling tool; great for both developers and defenders alike.
-Use on your desktop or as a web application.
+pitch: OWASP Threat Dragon is a threat modeling tool for both developers and defenders alike.
+Run it as a local application or as a web application.

 ---